-Parents are asked to ring the school 01323893450 and leave a message stating name, class and reason for absence before 8.45am.
+Parents are asked to ring the school 01323893450 and leave a message stating name, class and reason for absence before 8.30m.
 If a parent knows in advance that a child will be absent e.g. for a hospital appointment, then a letter can be sent in or the school secretary can be told before the day in question.
+A copy of the appointment letter will need to be handed in to the school office.

-If a child is off for more than one day, the office will still need to be informed before 8.45 am each day for safeguarding reasons.
+If a child is off for more than one day, the office will still need to be informed before 8.30 am each day for safeguarding reasons.